 Why Do Bones Break?
 Science Experiment for Kids

 Most of the time, our bones stay in place when we jump and move around.
 Whew!
 But why do bones sometimes break?
+A simple science experiment can help kids understand why bone fractures can happen.

 This bone fracture activity is based on a project from the Human Body Learning Lab anatomy book for kids.
-Ask lots of questions and have lots of fun throwing and smashing salt dough bones.

 What causes bones to break?

 Sometimes, a hard hit or fall can cause a break.
-Whether or not a bone breaks depends a few factors.
+Whether or not a bone breaks depends on a few factors.

 A person’s age

 Younger kids have more cartilage, which is more flexible than bone.
-Cartilage can bend a little so they can cushion the weight of things pressing against it.
-Elderly people have less cartilage, and bones can get weaker with age.
+Cartilage can bend to cushion the weight of things pressing against it.

 How far a person fell